 A text version of the video can be found below the video.

-Before listing the differences between status monitoring and performance monitoring and why those differences matter, though, I should probably clarify how I’m using these terms, since not everyone uses them in the same way.
+Before listing the differences between problem scanning and performance monitoring and why those differences matter, though, I should probably clarify how I’m using these terms, since not everyone uses them in the same way.
 I find it useful to think about both of these as “modes” that users can be in.
-When users feel that they need data, they can be in either “status monitoring mode” or “performance monitoring mode” (or in one of several other user modes that I’ll discuss in other blog posts).
+When users feel that they need data, they can be in either “problem scanning mode” or “performance monitoring mode” (or in one of several other user modes that I’ll discuss in other blog posts).
 Users regularly flip between these modes depending on what’s going on with their work.

-When a user is in “status monitoring mode,” they want the answer to one, single question:
+When a user is in “problem scanning mode,” they want the answer to one, single question: